Skip to main content

 City Church, 210 E. Main St., Batavia, invites you for our Sunday morning services at 8:30 and 10 a.m. with Kids ministry at 10 a.m. and Thursday evenings at 7 p.m.
 Everyone is welcome to join us for worship and a message.
 We believe in doing life together and would love to do life with YOU!
 You can also connect with us online at www.thecitychurch.com, through our Facebook page, The City Church, or our YouTube channel.
 We do life together.

 Corfu United Presbyterian Church 63 Alleghany Road, Corfu.
-Corfu United Presbyterian Church welcomes all visitors to come to worship with us on Sunday mornings at 10:30 a.m. in person or via our Facebook livestream led by Pastor Evan Wildhack.
+Corfu United Presbyterian Church (CUPC) welcomes all visitors to come worship with us on Sunday mornings at 10:30 a.m. in person or via our Facebook live stream led by our pastor, the Rev. Evan Wildhack.
 Our mission at CUPC is to connect with Christ, connect with others, and connect others with Christ.
-Weekly Bible study is held on Monday evenings at 6:30 p.m. in the Fellowship Hall.
-CUPC's food pantry is open on the third Saturday of the month from 9 - 10 a.m.
-Contact the church office by phone at (585) 599-6414 or via email at office@corfuchurch.org Office hours are Monday to Thursday, 10 a.m. to 2 p.m.
+We offer children's Sunday School at 9:15 a.m on Sunday mornings and weekly Bible study on Monday evenings at 6:30 p.m. in the Fellowship Hall.
+The church also hosts the Corfu Food Pantry which is open on the third Saturday of the month from 9 - 10 a.m.
+For more information, feel free to contact the church office by phone at 585-599-6414 or via email at office@corfuchurch.org.
+You can also visit us on Facebook at facebook.com/corfuchurch.

 Cornerstone Church of East Pembroke, part of American Baptist Churches USA, 2583 Main Road, East Pembroke.
 Our Sunday service is at 10:30 a.m. with Pastor Glenn Bloom preaching.
 Bible Study is every Wednesday at 10 a.m.
 We are a small church and welcome new members.
 (585) 762-8721